ADD-ONS / ANTICOAGULANT THERAPY

 - idarucizumab is a fragment of a humanized monoclonal antibody that acts as a specific reversal agent for dabigatran

-- it binds tightly to dabigatran and its acyl glucuronide metabolites and forms a complex with it, thereby immediately halting the anticoagulant effect of dabigatran
+- it forms a tight complex with dabigatran and its acyl glucuronide metabolites, thereby immediately neutralizing the anticoagulant effect of dabigatran

 - dabigatran has a 300-fold higher affinity for idarucizumab than for thrombin